DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 Which deploy stage configuration will meet these requirements?

-- 🔑A. Use an AWS Serverless Application Model (AWS SAM) template to define the serverless application.
-Use AWS CodeDeploy to deploy the Lambda functions with the Canary10Percent15Minutes Deployment Preference Type.
+- ##### 🔑A. Use an AWS Serverless Application Model (AWS SAM) template to define the serverless application.
+Use AWS CodeDeploy to deploy the Lambda functions with the Canary 10 Percent 15 Minutes Deployment Preference Type.
 Use Amazon CloudWatch alarms to monitor the health of the functions.

 - 🔑B. Use AWS CloudFormation to publish a new stack update, and include Amazon CloudWatch alarms on all resources.
 Set up an AWS CodePipeline approval action for a developer to verify and approve the AWS CloudFormation change set.